9500/bch-ipfs-scrape/README.md

 ## What is BCMR?

 BCMR (Bitcoin Cash Metadata Registry) is a specification for publishing on-chain metadata about Bitcoin Cash tokens and identities.
-This tool queries the blockchain to find BCMR announcements, resolves authchains to find current registry states, and provides commands to export URLs and fetch registry JSON files.
+This tool queries the blockchain to find BCMR announcements, resolves authchains to find current registry states, and provides commands fetch registry JSON files.
+It can export URLs or IPFS CIDs from the BCMR announcements and/or registry JSON files.
+The purpose of the tool is to allow easy pinning of the BCH metadata to the self-hosted IPFS node/gateway.

 ## Quick Start